Rodgath/dilaz-panel/README.md

 Download and install [Dilaz Demo Theme](https://github.com/Rodgath/Dilaz-Demo-Theme) to see a useful example on how to integrate this *dilaz panel* into your WordPress theme development project.

 ## Example of how to use Dilaz Panel in a *__plugin__*
-Download and install [Dilaz Demo Plugin](https://github.com/Rodgath/Dilaz-Demo-Plugin) to see a useful example on how to integrate this *dilaz panel* into your WordPress theme development project.
+Download and install [Dilaz Demo Plugin](https://github.com/Rodgath/Dilaz-Demo-Plugin) to see a useful example on how to integrate this *dilaz panel* into your WordPress plugin development project.

 ## Features
 * __Fault Tolerant__ - Continues to working effectively even when a component is faulty.